uwcartlab/webmapping/Chapter07/readme.md

 *   Write a readme file in Markdown
 *   Use GitHub as a platform for collaborative coding

-Note: The Chapter 7 support what could be conceptualized as a group final project in a classroom setting, but cover skills important to collaborative coding on any group project.
-If you are working through this chapter by yourself and not in a classroom setting, create a second GitHub account using a dummy email address to practice the collaborative coding concepts described below, as these will be valuable once entering a group work environment.
+Note: The Chapter 7 support what could be conceptualized as a group final project in a classroom setting, but covers skills important to collaborative coding on any group project.
+If you are working through this chapter by yourself and not in a classroom setting, create a second GitHub account using an alternate email address to practice the collaborative coding concepts described below, as these will be valuable once entering a group work environment.
+This lesson is not required to continue with solo coding in D3 in _unit-3_.

 Lesson 1: Collaborating through GitHub
 ==========================